-Principal Amount Interest Rate Scheduled Call Date Interest Rate Step-up Expected Ratings (Fitch/ S&P) 2 Maturity Date S\$315 million 3.85% per annum 20 June 2024 1.0% per annum Asf / A+ (sf) 20 June 2029
+Principal Amount Interest Rate Scheduled Call Date Interest Rate Step-up Expected Ratings (Fitch/ S&P) Maturity Date S\$382 3.00% per annum 18 March 1.0% A+sf / 18 March million 2026 per annum A+ (sf) 2031

-- If the Class A-1 Bonds are not redeemed in full on their Scheduled Call Date, there will be a one-time 1.0% per annum step-up in their interest rate. - "Maturity Date" refers to the maturity date on which the Issuer is obligated to redeem the Class A-1 Bonds. - A Bonus Redemption Premium, in an amount not exceeding 0.5% of the aggregate principal amount of the Class A-1 Bonds as of the Issue Date, is payable to the Class A-1 Bondholders upon redemption if the Performance Threshold is met on or before their Scheduled Call Date. - Interest on the Class A-1 Bonds is payable semi-annually in arrear on 20 June and 20 December in each year.
+- If the Class A-1 Bonds are not redeemed in full on their Scheduled Call Date, there will be a one-time 1.0% per annum step-up in their interest rate. - "Maturity Date" refers to the maturity date on which the Issuer is obligated to redeem the Class A-1 Bonds. - A Bonus Redemption Premium, in an amount not exceeding 0.5% of the aggregate principal amount of the Class A-1 Bonds as of the Issue Date, is payable to the Class A-1 Bondholders upon redemption if the Performance Threshold is met on or before their Scheduled Call Date. - Interest on the Class A-1 Bonds is payable semi-annually in arrear on 18 March and 18 September in each year.

-See sections "Summary of the Transaction" on page 36 and "Summary of the Offer and the Bonds - Summary of the Class A-1 Bonds" on page 49 of the Prospectus.
+See sections "Summary of the Transaction" on page 33 and "Summary of the Offer - Offer Of the Class A-1 Bonds" on page 42 and "Summary of the Bonds" on page 44 of the Prospectus.